matrix-org/synapse/docs/log_contexts.rst

 Logcontexts are also used for CPU and database accounting, so that we can track which requests were responsible for high CPU use or database activity.

-The ``synapse.util.logcontext`` module provides a facilities for managing the current log context (as well as providing the ``LoggingContextFilter`` class).
+The ``synapse.logging.context`` module provides a facilities for managing the current log context (as well as providing the ``LoggingContextFilter`` class).

 Deferreds make the whole thing complicated, so this document describes how it